Beaver Falls, Pennsylvania: Education

+Beaver Falls has been the home of Geneva College, a private Christian liberal arts college, since 1880.
+Located in the city's College Hill neighborhood, the college has a student body of approximately 1,400 students.
+Their sports teams are called the Golden Tornadoes and compete as a member of the Presidents' Athletic Conference.

 The city has a public library, the Carnegie Free Library of Beaver Falls, which was the first dedicated library building in Beaver County.
 It was a financed Carnegie library, opening in 1899.

 Transportation

 The closest airport to the city is Beaver County Airport.
 Though located in Allegheny County, Pittsburgh International Airport is within close proximity of Beaver Falls, and is easily accessible by way of I-376 (former PA 60).

 The following highways pass through Beaver Falls: